Tips for wicked high yields!

 Regularly inspect the soil’s moisture level by feeling the surface.
 If it feels damp down to an inch, avoid watering the plant.
-If the soil feels extremely dry and crumbly, it is time to water your plants.
-Although you can use tap water to grow your weed, it could be a bad idea depending on where you live.
-In some areas, a huge amount of chlorine is added by the municipal water supply which is great because it doesn’t hurt your plants and actually kills harmful bacteria.
+If the ground feels extremely dry and crumbly, it is time to water your plants.
+Although you can use tap water to grow your weed, it is potentially a bad idea depending on where you live.
+In some areas, a vast amount of chlorine is added by the municipal water supply.
+While small amounts of chlorine don’t hurt your plants and kill harmful bacteria, large amounts can be harmful.

-DID YOU KNOW: Using tap water to water your Green Crack plants can be damaging to the crop if it contains too much Chlorine?
+DID YOU KNOW?
+Using tap water to water your Green Crack plants is damaging to the crop if it contains too much chlorine!

 On the other side of the coin, your supply could be what is called ‘hard’ water, which contains a buildup of minerals.
-Again, this isn’t necessarily a bad thing, but avoid using artificial water softeners because they normally result in the soil receiving too much sodium which does harm your plant.
+Again, this isn’t necessarily a bad thing, but avoid using artificial water softeners.
+They usually result in the soil receiving too much sodium, which does harm your plant.

 Like most marijuana strains, Green Crack works best in a high-quality soil where it has lots of space for its roots to develop.
 If you elect to grow outdoors, don’t assume that the soil outside is ideal for growing weed.
-It is essential for you to test the pH of the soil to begin with, to ensure it is not too acidic or alkaline.
+You need to test the pH of the soil, to begin with, to ensure it is not too acidic or alkaline.
 Most experts recommend growing cannabis plants in soil with a pH of 6.3 – 6.8 or thereabouts.

 If the soil is too alkaline or acidic, you can always add a pH UP or pH DOWN solution to ensure you get the right balance.
 Composted material makes for excellent natural fertilizer, and you can use anything that was once organic.
-For example, banana peels, dog feces, and even leaves can be used to create compost to feed your plants.
-The key is to prepare, because it takes some time for the organic matter to decay enough to use as fertilizer.
+For example, banana peels, dog feces, and even leaves can create compost to feed your plants.
+The key is to prepare because it takes some time for the organic matter to decay enough to use as fertilizer.

-If the pH levels of your soil fluctuate, it is sometimes a case of chemical contamination.
-If this happens, you should perform a ‘soil flush’ to balance its pH and reduce contamination.
+If the pH level of your soil fluctuates, it is sometimes a case of chemical contamination.
+If this happens, you should perform a ‘soil flush’ to balance its pH and reduce pollution.
 However, most growers agree that soil flushing is a last resort when your Green Crack plant is in danger of dying.